Karma Ura

-Dasho Karma Ura is the President of the Centre for Bhutan Studies and Gross National Happiness Research.
+Dasho Karma Ura (Dzongkha: ཀརྨ) is the President of the Centre for Bhutan Studies and Gross National Happiness Research.
 He is also an active scholar, writer, painter and historian.

 Early life and education

 Karma Ura was born in Ura, Bumthang, Bhutan.
 He completed his undergraduate studies at St. Stephen's College in New Delhi, as well as Magdalen College, Oxford, and MA from Edinburgh University in the United Kingdom.

 He recently received an honorary doctorate from Nagoya University in Japan.